llaske/sugarizer/docs/tutorial_step7.md

 It's time now to add source code to display Journal chooser and integrate our background.

-As usual, to integrate new features, we will update the dependancies list of libraries at the first line of `activity/activity.js`.
+As usual, to integrate new features, we will update the dependencies list of libraries at the first line of `activity/activity.js`.

 	define(["sugar-web/activity/activity", ... ,"sugar-web/graphics/presencepalette", "sugar-web/datastore","sugar-web/graphics/journalchooser"], function (activity, ... ,presencepalette, datastore, journalchooser) {